MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 #### Password for debugging
-First of all, set up your password.
-This is different on from the one you use to access JupyterHub in the browser.
+First of all, set up your SSH password.
+This is different from the one you use to access JupyterHub in the browser.
 To change it, run the following command from a terminal:

 ~~~~
 docker exec -it workshop2023 /bin/bash